slott56/slott56.github.io/Pelican/content/blog/2008/01/2008_01_05-i_thought_it_was_just_me.rst

-:strong:`Consolidated Analysis`.
+**Consolidated Analysis**.
     While disjoint use cases can be knit into a cohesive whole, it's good to review and reconcile the use cases.
 I suggest that an analysis model be built to capture the essential nouns and verbs in the use cases.
 I need to emphasize "essential": don't model everything; model the recurring themes, central concepts, and essential ingredients.
 This model is NOT (emphasize NOT) a "deliverable" in the sense that code and test cases are deliverable.
 This isn't a milestone; if it was, we wouldn't be Agile.
 This is merely a tool to help us frame up each use case into a context.
 This captures the domain knowledge that users assume and we have to gain.
-This consolidated analysis model :strong:`is`  how we gain domain knowledge.
+This consolidated analysis model **is**  how we gain domain knowledge.

-:strong:`Architectural Overview`.
+**Architectural Overview**.
     While we can refactor our way into a decent architecture, this isn't an optimal use of anyone's time.
 If the app is web-based, we -- generally -- embrace some framework before we even get started.
 We rarely just start coding and hope that a web app appears.
 The architecture is NOT a deliverable; it's a context into which each delivery will fit.
 Again, this can't be a milestone, since building this becomes a distracting, limited-value project milestone.
 The point isn't the architecture, it's the conversation about the architecture, and the impact that conversation has on subsequent work.

-:strong:`Acceptance Testing`.
+**Acceptance Testing**.
     Different from the detailed testing of TDD, we have the end-user's overall acceptance tests.
 This is best viewed as a formal, audited, "for the record" rubber-stamping of the application.
 It's very formal, since everyone is forced to look at it; we use formality as a way to provide enough background that a diverse audience can get what they're seeing.
 An acceptance test isn't a sing-along around the campfire; it's high opera with a libretto and a closed hall and perhaps a brief intermission lecture by a Famous Artist.
 It's audited by QA with an official certification that the software is suitable for production use.
 It's "for the record" because everyone is notified about the results, even if they didn't actually attend the show.
 QA must write the review for the morning papers to describe how the performance went.
 And it's just a rubber stamp of testing that was done at a lower level.